BryceStevenWilley/BryceStevenWilley.github.io/_posts/2022-01-16-readability-scores-reference.md

 It was validated using "a lot of" book publisher grade level recommendations.
 The lack of an actual equation, deferring to the flexible but approximate graph, probably didn't help the score's usage.

-Fry does however illuminate to use why readability scores were developed in the 1950's - early 80's:
+However, Fry does tell us why some many readability scores were developed in the 1950's - early 80's:

 > Though readability formulas are used by some teachers, some librarians, and some publishers, their number is all